$0 Northwest Territories Foster Care Quick-Start Checklist

 What emergency care involves:

-- High intensity: children placed in emergency situations have often just experienced a traumatic event.
-The first 48 hours are about safety, warmth, and basic needs — not therapeutic interventions
+• High intensity: children placed in emergency situations have often just experienced a traumatic event.
+The initial period is about safety, warmth, and basic needs — not therapeutic interventions

 Emergency care is often a starting point for foster parents who want to contribute but aren't ready to commit to a long-term placement.
 In the NWT's smaller communities, the pool of approved emergency homes is very limited, and HSS values any family willing to be on the emergency roster.